jeffskinnerbox/blog/content/ideas/getting-started-with-openais-chatgpt-and-llm.md

-[ChatGPT][01], OpenAI’s text-generating AI chatbot, was launch in November 2022 and has been steadly evolving ever since (see evolutionary timeline [here][02].
+[ChatGPT][01], OpenAI’s text-generating AI chatbot, was launch in November 2022 and has been steadily evolving ever since (see evolutionary timeline [here][02].

 Some typical ideas to Personalize ChatGPT Responses: